Academics

 All Mindich Program in Engaged Scholarship courses are approved for the coursework requirement of the Certificate for Civic Engagement.
 For more information about past courses, see the Certificate’s approved course list.

 Announcing the Engaged Scholarship course list for the 2025-26 academic year!
 For more information about an individual course, click on the links below to visit my.harvard.
-Check back as we continue to update this list for Fall 2025 and Spring 2026.
+Check back as we continue to update this list for Spring 2026.

 Spring 2026 Courses